 A subcontractor is an individual or company that works in a specialized industry and provides services to a contractor for a fixed fee.

-The most common example is in construction, where the general contractor schedules and budgets the entire project and then subcontracts with carpenters, electricians, plumbers, and others to complete the project.
+Subcontractors are prevalent in the construction industry, where the general contractor schedules and budgets the entire project and then subcontracts with carpenters, electricians, plumbers, and others to complete the project.

 Employee vs. Subcontractor